alexbosworth/ln-service/README.md

 `is_trusted_funding` is not supported on LND 0.15.0 and below

+`description` is not supported on LND 0.16.3 and below

     {
       [is_active]: <Limit Results To Only Active Channels Bool> // false
       [is_offline]: <Limit Results To Only Offline Channels Bool> // false